Learn More About the Program

 In Their Words

-Dr. Joseph Murphy, director and associate professor of athletic training
+Dr. Eva Frank, director and associate professor of athletic training

-The clinical education coordinator placed me in environments where I was able to adapt my skills and thrive in interpersonal connection and confidence.
+The Clinical Education Coordinator placed me in environments where I could adapt my skills, thrive in interpersonal connections, and gain confidence.
 The experiences nurtured my skills into what they are today, which has helped me succeed in my current position.

 Tasia Dennis ’19, M’21, athletic trainer, Baylor College of Medicine